Historical background

 The approach adopted by the National Socialist regime (1933-1945) replaced the diversity that had evolved over the course of centuries with forced centralisation, stifling civic commitment and instrumentalising culture to serve the aims of the Regime.
 This experience with centralisation later led to the emergence of a strong penchant for federalism in the Federal Republic of Germany.

-The National Socialist tyranny and World War II ended on May 8th, 1945.
-The German Reich was then divided into three Western and one Eastern occupation zone.
+The National Socialist tyranny and World War II ended on 8 May 1945.
+The German Reich was then divided into three Western and one Eastern occupation zones.
 These four zones eventually became two: the Federal Republic of Germany and the German Democratic Republic (formally a Soviet occupation zone).
 Following a brief period marked by co-operation between the Federal Republic and the GDR, cultural policy evolved independently and developed along different lines in the two German states.
-This changed following Germany’s reunification 40 years later on October 3rd, 1990.
+This changed following Germany’s reunification 40 years later on 3 October 1990.

 German Democratic Republic (1949-1990)